 Mental Health Apps

 Mental health apps—like Talkspace and BetterHelp—are structured to pay a subscription fee and receive access to a counselor you speak with via text, audio message, or videoconference.
 These apps may be more cost-effective with a flat monthly rate depending on the plan you choose.
-They may also offer more flexibility for young lawyers with unpredictable schedules that may conflict with traditional in-person appointments.
+They may also offer more flexibility for unpredictable schedules that may conflict with traditional in-person appointments.
 Many of the app options allow an individual to text 24-7, which can be more accommodating to a lawyer’s hectic schedule.
 The apps also allow you to send your thoughts as the issues arise rather than remember everything for a later appointment with a time limit.
 These apps still provide licensed professionals and the same kind of confidentiality as traditional providers.

 You Are Not Alone

 There is no reason to suffer alone.
 Professional mental health services are still available, often with a telehealth alternative to ensure both doctor and patient safety.
 But with the challenges lawyers in particular face, sometimes the barrier to treatment is our training.
 Take heart in knowing that you are not alone.